PeterBrockfeld/BarcodeParser/README.md

  * filling the table using the returned object
 * some CSS for styling the page

+If you have no scanning device at hand, you can use the string in "ScannedBarcode.txt" to copy &amp; paste it into the input field of the example.

 ## About barcode scanning devices

+GS1 barcodes are usually scanned using a barcode scanning device.
+If you use GS1 barcodes with a web application, you'll probably have a setup where the barcode scanner behaves as a keyboard ("HID").

+This works fine for most characters, but has one big drawback: the FNC1.

+### The FNC1

+The FNC1 is a non-printable control character used to delimit GS1 Element Strings of variable length.

+The barcode types GS1 DataMatrix and GS1 QR Code use the ASCII group separator ("GS", ASCII 29, 0x1D; Unicode U+001D) as FNC1.

+This non-printable character won't be found on any keyboard.
+So the scanner sends a Ctrl-sequence as a replacement.
+The canonical sequence for GS is "Ctrl"+"]".

+So if you use a ```<input>``` field in your website the browser will receive the control sequence "Ctrl" + "]".
+Depending on your setup the browser will react in some way to this control sequence.

+Things get messy when you use a non-english keyboard.
+For example: on german keyboards the key left beside the enter key is used for the "+" sign.
+On an english keyboard there is the "]".
+If the scanner is operated as a HID **and** configured to behave like a *german* keyboard, the scanner sends "Ctrl" + "+", which causes most browsers to increase their zoom factor.

+So you have two things to do:

+* identify the sequence your scanner sends to the browser when a group separator is scanned
+* catch these keyboard events and transform them into a group separator within the input field

+The ```BarcodeParserUsageExample.js``` does the latter part for a scanner which sends (emulating a german keyboard) a "Ctrl" + "+" if it encounters a group separator in the barcode.

+### Key Press Detecting

+The directory ```KeypressDetecting``` contains a simple HTML page to explore what kind of control sequence *your* scanner sends.
+It has an input field and logs the values (```keyCode```, ```charCode``` and ```which```) of the keypresses to the console.

 ### The Barcodes

-As an example the directory `docs` contains five barcodes, three of them containing the same data:
+As an example the directory `Barcodes` contains five barcodes, three of them containing the same data:

 * a GS1-128-Code,
 * a GS1-DataMatrix-Code and
 * a GS1-QR-Code.

 The other two just contain three characters: "1", the "&lt;GS&gt;" group separator and "3".
-They can be used to find out what *your* scanner sends when it encounters a "<GS>" in a barcode.
+They can be used to find out what *your* scanner sends when it encounters a "&lt;GS&gt;" in a barcode.

 You can print them using the "ExamplesForBarcode.pdf".